 Building Relationship Versatility™ includes various performance application, reinforcement, and support tools, such as application tips, job aid cards, electronic reinforcement tools, performance challenges, etc. These tools ensure that participants can hone newly acquired skills and behaviours upon returning to work.

 To discover how we ensure learning is reinforced and applied for improved performance, see our Learning Transfer Approach.

-Many types of follow-up measurement options are available, including interviewing guidelines for participants and managers, behavioural checklists and the possibility of using the Social Style Profile twice (first in the preparatory stage and later to measure shifts in perceived versatility).
-This concrete, real-world feedback motivates people to perform and acts as a blueprint for creating individual, group and organisational development plans.
+Follow-up measurement options are available, including interviewing guidelines for participants and managers, behavioural checklists, and the Social Style Profile (used twice, first in the preparatory stage and later to measure shifts in perceived versatility).
+This concrete, real-world feedback motivates people to perform and acts as a blueprint for creating individual, group, and organisational development plans.

 Wilson Learning will partner with your organisation to measure the initial behavioural changes and business results.
-Our common interest is to make sure that Building Relationship Versatility delivers the results you seek.
-We are committed to helping you succeed, and we will work with you to set up evaluation systems that help move desired change forward and sustain the momentum of your implementation.
+We will work with you to set up evaluation systems that help improve outcomes and sustain the momentum of your implementation.